Sibyl: Phrygian Sibyl

 The Phrygian Sibyl is most well known for being conflated with Cassandra, Priam's daughter in Homer's Iliad.

 The Phrygian Sibyl appears to be a doublet of the Hellespontine Sibyl.

 Samian Sibyl

 The Samian sibyl's oracular site was at Samos.

+Sibyl of the Rhine

+Hildegard of Bingen, also known as the Sibyl of the Rhine, was a German Benedictine abbess and polymath.
+She was active as a writer, composer, philosopher, mystic, visionary, and as a medical writer and practitioner during the 12th. century.
+Hildegard regularly experienced visions and said that she saw all things in the light of God through the five senses.

 Tiburtine Sibyl

 To the classical sibyls of the Greeks, the Romans added a tenth, the Tiburtine Sibyl, whose seat was the ancient Sabino–Latin town of Tibur (modern Tivoli).
 The mythic meeting of Augustus with the Sibyl, of whom he inquired whether he should be worshiped as a god, was a favored motif of Christian artists.
 Whether the sibyl in question was the Etruscan Sibyl of Tibur or the Greek Sibyl of Cumae is not always clear.
 The Christian author Lactantius had no hesitation in identifying the sibyl in question as the Tiburtine Sibyl, nevertheless.
 He gave a circumstantial account of the pagan sibyls that is useful mostly as a guide to their identifications, as seen by fourth-century Christians: